Why is sexual purity so important?

 Question: "Why is sexual purity so important?"

-We also see in 1 Thessalonians 4:3-5 the necessity of controlling our bodies.
-When we give in to sexual immorality, we give evidence that the Holy Spirit is not indwelling us because we do not possess one of the fruits of the Spirit—self-control.
-All believers display the fruit of the Spirit (Galatians 5:22-23) to a greater or lesser degree depending on the length of time they have walked with God.
+We also see in 1 Thessalonians 4:3–5 the necessity of controlling our bodies.
+When we give in to sexual immorality, we give evidence that the Holy Spirit is not filling us because we do not possess one of the fruits of the Spirit—self-control.
+All believers display the fruit of the Spirit (Galatians 5:22–23) to a greater or lesser degree depending on whether or not we are allowing the Spirit to have control.
 Uncontrolled “passionate lust” is a work of the flesh (Galatians 5:19), not of the Spirit.
 So controlling our lusts and living sexually pure lives is essential to anyone who professes to know Christ.
-In doing so, we honor God with our bodies (1 Corinthians 6:18-20).
+In doing so, we honor God with our bodies (1 Corinthians 6:18–20).

 We know God’s rules and discipline reflect His love for us.
 Following what He says can only help us during our time on earth.
-By maintaining sexual purity before marriage, we avoid past emotional entanglements that may negatively affect present relationships and marriages.
-Further by keeping the marriage bed pure (Hebrews 13:4), we can experience unreserved love for our mates, which is surpassed only by God’s enormous love for us.
+By maintaining sexual purity before marriage, we avoid emotional entanglements that may negatively affect future relationships and marriages.
+Further, by keeping the marriage bed pure (Hebrews 13:4), we can experience unreserved love for our mates, which is surpassed only by God’s enormous love for us.

 What is an appropriate level of intimacy before marriage?

 How should Christian parents handle a teen daughter who has become pregnant?

 Premarital sex – why are Christians so strongly against it?

 What does the Bible say about sex before marriage / premarital sex?